mvolkmann/blog/src/meteor.md

      }
      ```

+     Now when tasks are added, toggled between done and not done, and
+     deleted, the number of remaining tasks and total tasks is updated.

 1. Add the ability to only display tasks that are not done
    by making the following changes in `client/App.svelte`:

-   - Add the following variable declaration in the `script` tag:
+   - Add the following variable declaration in the `script` element:

      ```js
      let hideCompleted = false;